Shahdadkot: HIV outbreak

 There was a significant increase in child HIV cases in the Sindh province of Pakistan in recent years.
 Officials from the Sindh AIDS Control Program identified poverty, malnutrition, and lack of access to healthcare as some of the factors contributing to the rise in cases.
 The government responded by providing free HIV testing and treatment to affected children.

+Demographics

+Population

+According to 2023 census, Shahdadkot had a population of 120,687.

 Flood destruction

 In August 2022, Heavy monsoon rains caused flooding in several areas of Pakistan, including Shahdadkot and other small cities in Sindh and Punjab.
 Heavy rains caused the Meeru Khan Canal in Qamber-Shahdadkot district to overflow and breach its embankments, resulting in flooding in several nearby villages.
 The floods damaged homes, crops, and livestock, and disrupted communications and transportation.
 An inquiry was launched to determine the cause and prevent similar incidents.

 Local authorities and rescue teams provided relief and evacuated affected communities, but faced challenges due to the scale of the disaster.
 Deputy Commissioner Javed Nabi Khoso distributed food items among people affected by floods in the Katcha area of Qubo Saeed Khan.
 The distribution was carried out on behalf of the Provincial Disaster Management Authority.

 Floods caused significant damage to property and infrastructure and affected millions of people.
 The government made efforts to rescue those affected, but many are still waiting for relief.